wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 Create a higher order function, `makeSafe` that takes in 2 parameters:
 1. The function that we want to make safe
-2. Tthe function we want to be responsible for handling the error
+2. The function we want to be responsible for handling the error

 What this function will do is it will return another function which then calls our original function and chains the `.catch()` onto the end.